 - Store important documents online in the Cloud.

 - Save brown paper shreds for your compost.

 - Don’t use a coffee maker that requires paper filters.
-Try a French Press or Chemex instead.
+Try a French Press instead.

 - Use a lunch box or reusable bag, rather than the traditional brown paper sack.